 Lincolnshire West Clinical Commissioning Group has taken this new approach to heart and everything we do in trying to improve the patient experience is led by clinicians.
 In addition to this, for every decision we make about healthcare we ensure that the patient is actively involved.
-Any decisions made are underpinned by the values set out in the NHS Constitution for England.
+Any decisions made are underpinned by the values set out in the CCG Constitution.

 Where the NHS is now